A fresh look at mortgages in later life

 Later life borrowing today

 In previous generations, debt and retirement didn't mix.
-Mortgages were usually repaid by retirement, often because lenders insisted on it.
-And for some, any borrowing in retirement was considered a sign of financial distress rather than intelligent financial planning.
+Mortgages were usually repaid by the time they retirement, often because lenders insisted on it.
+And for some, any borrowing in retirement was considered a sign of financial distress rather than financial planning.

 This picture has changed for a number of reasons.
 Increased life expectancy, greater pensions flexibility and lower interest rates are all factors of the merits of later life borrowing.

 Awareness of these changes can help advisers and providers better understand the evolving needs of clients.
 And it can help clients to understand the thinking behind the recommendations they receive.